sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-419	Battleships in a Board    		70.6%	Medium
+battle ship are horizontal or vertical, battleship are separated at least one empty cell. if we see empty + x horizontal or vertical we add one ship.
+->>

 <<-442	Find All Duplicates in an Array    		68.4%	Medium
 elements are from 1 to n, some appear twice, other once, find all the elements appear twice. mark negative using as index.
 Same as 448.